UofT-ClubHub/Campus-Compass/doc/sprint1/RPM.md

 - Authentication
   - Implements secure Firebase authentication
 - API Endpoints
-  - GET, POST, PUT, DELETE endpoints for our api
+  - GET, POST, PUT, DELETE endpoints for our API
 - Clubs/Search Filtering
   - Using our endpoints, filter clubs/events stored in our database based on factors such as name, campus, description, etc
 - Admin/Club Executive Page